 They may have mentioned you because either your post was relevant to them or your comment on one of their posts got their attention.

 Mentioning (@NAME) a connection in a post or comment encourages engagement within the LinkedIn community.

-When you respond to someone who has mentioned you (with an @NAME), this person will also receive a notification, letting them know you’ve replied.
+When you respond to someone who has mentioned you (with an @NAME), this person will also receive a notification, letting them know you replied.
 This can open the door for a more in-depth conversation using LinkedIn’s message function.

-7. Updated Their Profile
+7. Updated their profile

 If a connection has recently updated their profile, that is another trigger event that provides an engagement opportunity.

-A profile update can tell you whether a connection has moved, changed their job focus or business, updated their information, received a new recommendation or added a post or article.
+A profile update can tell you whether a connection has moved, changed their job focus or business, received a new recommendation or added a post or article.

-LinkedIn Publisher posts can help to build your network, credibility and authority as well as drive leads to your business, especially when others have liked, commented or shared your content.
-Replying to their engagement with your Publisher posts is also a great way to start a conversation with them.
+It’s especially beneficial to you when others like, comment on or share your content.
+Replying to their engagement with your Publisher posts is a great way to start conversations with them.

 The real value on LinkedIn is not the number of people in the network, but the influence that you possess within your network.